Changissnz/it_has_been_cold/README.md

 "No friendship or community since it's cold.
 And it has been cold.
 No one is a friend.
 Someone is an enemy."
 ~ General Makarov

+"People asked for this.
+Then people should die for that." ~ General Shepherd

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 It's been cold, another cold detail.